 This claim has a high degree of uncertainty.
 While the expected return is \$21 million, the company has a thirty percent chance of receiving nothing.
-This uncertainty is reflected in the asset's variance or standard deviation of return, a proxy for risk used in modern portfolio theory.
-Here, the potential outcomes span a wide range of values that are far from the mean, and this is captured in the investments large expected standard deviation of \$13,747,727.08.
+This uncertainty is reflected in the asset's variance or standard deviation of return, a proxy for risk used in Modern Portfolio Theory.
+Here, it is a virtual certainty that all outcomes will be a significant departure from the mean.
+In Modern Portfolio Theory, this differential is the definition of risk.